Bias against left-handed people: Ancient languages

 Historically, the left side, and subsequently left-handedness, was considered negative.
 The word left itself derives from the Anglo-Saxon word lyft, 'weak'.
 In Ancient Greek both words meaning 'left' were euphemisms: the word ἀριστερός, aristerós (the standard word in Modern Greek as well) is derived from ἄριστος, áristos, 'best', and the word εὺώνυμος, euōnymos, 'of good name', is another euphemism used in lieu of 'ill-named'.
 The Latin adjective sinister originally meant 'left' but took on meanings of 'evil' or 'unlucky' by the Classical Latin era, and this double meaning survives in European derivatives of Latin, and in the English word sinister.
 Alternatively, sinister comes from the Latin word sinus meaning 'pocket': a traditional Roman toga had only one pocket, located on the left side.
 The right hand has historically been associated with skill: the Latin word for right-handed is dexter, as in 'dexterity', meaning manual skill.
-These words continue to be used in describing the points of an escutcheon (heraldry) where the right side of a field is referred to as dexter while the left side is sinister.
+These words continue to be used in describing the points of a heraldic escutcheon where the right side of a field is referred to as dexter while the left side is sinister.
 Even the word ambidexterity reflects the bias.
 Its intended meaning is "skillful on both sides".
 However, since it keeps the Latin root dexter, which means 'right', it ends up conveying the idea of being "right-handed on both sides".
 This bias is also apparent in the lesser-known antonym ambisinistrous, which means 'left-handed [i.e., clumsy] on both sides'.